brad-eck/kubernetes-security-policies/README.md

 # kubernetes-security-policies

 My personal zero-trust Kubernetes playground.
+I wanted to establish a policy engine for my personal k3s cluster for personal reasons as well as professional.

 ## What’s actually in here right now